Bemine5Cent/User_Authentication/README.md

 # User Authentication System

 ## Short Description
-This project is a **modern user authentication system** built with Python and Flask.
+This project is a ** user authentication system** built with Python and Flask.
 It features secure login, password encryption with bcrypt, account locking after multiple failed login attempts, and stores user data in **Google Sheets**.

 ---